hack-the-rat/free-code-camp/full-stack-developer-certification/html/semantic-html/nuanced-semantic-elements/README.md

 *Even if it looks the same when the text was inside the idiomatic text element, the semantic emphasis element conveys its meaning and importance behind the scenes.*

 It's important to know that these elements should not be used for presentational purposes only. *If you need to display the text in italics, but the text doesn't have a special purpose, style, or meaning in the paragraph, you should use CSS instead*.

+## When Should You Use the Strong Element Over the Bring Attention To Element?

+The "bring attention to" element, `b`, is commonly used to highlight keywords in summaries, or product names in reviews.
+Usually, browsers display this text in boldface.
+Here's an [example](https://codesandbox.io/p/sandbox/ggh4x7) using the `b` element to highlight product names in this review:

+The browser renders these parts of the text as bold text.
+This visual emphasis will draw readers attention to the product names.

+If you need to emphasize the importance of the text, you should use the `strong` element instead of the `b` element.

+`strong` is a semantic HTML element that emphasizes text that is crucial, or urgent.
+Here is an [example](https://codesandbox.io/p/sandbox/kflqjg) where the `strong` element is used to label a very important warning about the potential allergic reactions that customers may have to a product:

+The `strong` element communicates that sense of urgency.

+Visually both are very similar, because they are both rendered as bold by default.
+But their meanings are quite different.
+While the *"bring attention to" element only draws attention to the text, without indicating the higher level of importance*, *the `strong` element does more than that.
+It conveys a sense of importance, or urgency.
+This is their main difference*.

+To choose between them, consider the purpose of the text and its importance within the surrounding content.